mzniber/mzniber.github.io/index.md

-## Selected Projects in Chemometrics, Data Science and Machine Learning
+## Exploring the Potential of Chemometrics, Data Science, and Machine Learning: Selected Project Highlights

 ---